morganmarienelson/Game-Development/README.md

 ## Overview

-This project consists of smaller projects that I completed to introduce and familairize myself with the processes of game development.
+This project consists of smaller projects that I completed to introduce and familiarize myself with the processes of game development.

 ### Credits